Episode 9, Season 3

 Hasan Kwame Jeffries: I’m Dr. Hasan Kwame Jeffries, associate professor of history at The Ohio State University, and your host for Teaching Hard History.

-- Teaching Tolerance, Lasting Lessons from the Montgomery Bus Boycott
+- Learning for Justice, Lasting Lessons from the Montgomery Bus Boycott

 - Zinn Education Project, Emilye Crosby